spatie/url-signer/README.md

 ## Usage

 Create an instance of `Spatie\SignedUrl\SignedUrl` with a secret key.
-This object can generate and validate signed urls.
+This object can generate and validate signed URLs.

 ```php